Cokile/CCTextFieldEffects/README.md

 // The image of the left container. self.hideoTextField.image = <#UIImage#>;

+// The color of background of text area. default value is R255 G255 B255 self.hideoTextField.backgroundColor = <#UIColor#>;

 // The color of the cursor, default value is R170 G170 B170
 self.hideoTextField.cursorColor = <#UIColor#>;